 On his classic track “Love and Happiness,” Al Green croons that love is “walking together, talking together, singing together, praying together.”
 With all due respect to the good Reverend, we’d suggest that he add “working together” to the list.
 Of course operating a business always comes with its challenges, particularly during a global pandemic, but many Memphis couples are relying on their unique bonds to thrive in these challenging times.
-In honor of both Valentine’s Day and Black History Month, here are three of our favorite Black-owned Bluff City businesses operated by couples.
+In honor of both Valentine’s Day and Black History Month, here are a couple of our favorite Black-owned Bluff City businesses operated by couples.

 Ken and Mary Olds, Muggin’ Coffee House (1139 Brownlee Rd.)

 “When we opened Muggin’ Coffee House last year, our main motivation was bringing the Whitehaven community together,” says Ken Olds, who co-owns Muggin’ Coffee House with his wife Mary.
 “We really wanted to make a space for everyone to feel comfortable and connect, and while the coronavirus has made that harder in some ways, we feel like we’ve already accomplished that mission,” he says.
 “We’ve only been open for six months, and we already have regulars who come nearly every day and look for us,” says Mary.
 “The vision is definitely being realized.”

 Ken and Mary, who first started dating back in middle school, had discussed opening a business together often during their 18 years of marriage, but the right idea always seemed elusive.
 “Anybody that knows us knows that I am always coming up with ideas and that Ken is the one who is always pushing the brakes,” Mary says with a laugh.
 “But one day I said, ‘we should open a coffee shop’ and to my surprise, Ken actually said ‘yes!’”